reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-Using mocks for collections we might hide natural behaviour of a `List`.
+Using mocks for collections we might hide the natural behavior of a `List`.
 In the worst case, our application fails in
-production because we assumed a `List` to behave different from how it actually does!
+production because we assumed a `List` to behave differently from how it actually does!

-**Mockito is a framework to mock behaviour of components based on values and not to mock values.** This means that we
+**Mockito is a framework to mock behavior of components based on values and not to mock values.** This means that we
 better create tests for components that process DTOs rather than for the DTOs themselves.

 ### Testing Error Handling with Mockito